 Protocol for Communicating Outbreaks of COVID-19

 Pickering College has established a protocol for communicating outbreaks of COVID-19 to the entire school community.
-In coordination with York Region Public Health, the school will prepare and distribute a message to parents, students and staff if a class, cohort or the school should be closed for in-person classes for a period of time, while maintaining the confidentiality of the ill individual.
+In coordination with York Region Public Health, the school will prepare and distribute a message to parents, students and staff if a class, cohort, specific members of a cohort, or the school should be closed for in-person classes for a period of time, while maintaining the confidentiality of the ill individual.
 A message will be posted on our COVID-19 webpage and signage will be placed at the entrance of the school as advised by Public Health.
 Other media will be considered as needed.
 The school will monitor community feedback (social media, emails, media coverage, etc.) and develop appropriate responses if needed.
 At the direction of York Region Public Health, the school will prepare and distribute a message to parents, students and staff when a class, cohort or the school resumes in-person classes.

 Protocol for Notifying Relevant Authorities

 Families who breach the Quarantine Act 14-day self isolation will be reported to the Ontario Public Health Authority (1-866-797-0000) and the local law enforcement and will not be permitted to move into boarding as pre-arranged or attend in-person classes.